Sian Prior is a journalist, essayist and memoirist.

 EXAMPLES OF SIAN’S PUBLISHED NON FICTION WRITING:

-In the Sydney Morning Herald, a column about first love and regret; January 2017.
+In the Sydney Morning Herald, a column about a celluloid ghost, February 2018

 In The Age, an opinion piece about euthanasia; November 2015.